michaelrsweet/mxml/doc/body.md

 - CDATA nodes ("`<![CDATA[...]]>`") now have their own type (`MXML_TYPE_CDATA`).
 - Comment nodes ("`<!-- ... -->`") now have their own type
   (`MXML_TYPE_COMMENT`).
+- Custom node callbacks are now set using the [mxmlSetCustomCallbacks](@@) function instead of mxmlSetCustomHandlers.
 - Declaration nodes ("`<!...>`") now have their own type (`MXML_TYPE_DECLARATION`).
+- Element attributes are now cleared with the [mxmlElementClearAttr](@@) function instead of mxmlElementDeleteAttr.
 - Processing instruction/directive nodes ("`<?...?>`") now have their own type (`MXML_TYPE_DIRECTIVE`).
 - Integer nodes (`MXML_TYPE_INTEGER`) now use the `long` type.